cepdnaclk/projects.ce.pdn.ac.lk/docs/documentation/how-to-add-a-project.md

 }
 ```

 Once you filled this _index.json_ file, please verify the syntax is correct.
 (You can use [this](https://jsonlint.com/) tool).
-Then change the _'visibility'_ property of the above json to _true_.

 ### Page Theme

 A custom theme integrated with this GitHub Page, which is based on [github.com/cepdnaclk/eYY-project-theme](https://github.com/cepdnaclk/eYY-project-theme).
-If you like to remove this default theme, you can remove the file, _docs/\_config.yml_
+If you like to remove this default theme, you can remove the file, _docs/\_config.yml_ and use your own one.

+---